 Blackboard

-To the 2008 Law of War class at Brooklyn Law School.
+To the 2011 Law of War class at Brooklyn Law School.
+Welcome!

 If you are having trouble with research make sure you check the links page.
 There are lots of useful sites.
 Please also note the Reading List Tab.
 This is a continuing project to list books in Prof. Wallach's personal collection which are available to students for research.
 Many of the tabs are up to date.
 Others will follow.